ggez/ggez/README.md

 ggez is a Rust library to create a Good Game Easily.

+The current version is 0.8.0-rc0.
+This is a RELEASE CANDIDATE version, which in this case means that the API might still change slightly until 0.8.0 is released in full (also depending on your feedback).

 More specifically, ggez is a lightweight cross-platform game framework for making 2D games with minimum friction.
 It aims to implement an API based on (a Rustified version of) the [LÖVE](https://love2d.org/)